 To ensure the high quality of goods, Wish created a list of merchant criteria.
 Every merchant on the platform needs to meet these criteria in order to sell on Wish.
 For instance, there’s a list of prohibited items that includes lighters, weapons, bike and motorcycle helmets, alcohol, and tobacco.
 Once sellers have registered, they can use the Wish for Merchants app to monitor their accounts.
 It’s important to note that Wish app customers can rate both stores and their products in the app.

 If you want to develop separate apps for merchants and buyers, make sure that both applications work smoothly.
 While most reviews of the main Wish app are positive, Wish for Merchants receives a lot of complaints.
 First, there’s a major problem with the native Android app.
 The Wish for Merchants app has a serious problem with the login feature.
 According to reviews on Google Play, sellers struggle with logging in to their profiles.

 They also complain of poor customer support and an unfair refund process.
 The fact that Wish refunds buyers even if the buyer made a wrong order makes some merchants avoid the platform.
 To prevent this issue, set clear and fair terms of services for your e-commerce platform.

 [Wish for Merchants]

 On the other hand, Wish also protects its providers.
 If there are more than two refunds for the same customer, a seller can report customer fraud.
 If the merchant’s dispute is approved, the refund amount will go back to the merchant.

 What can we learn from Wish?

-Even though Wish customer reviews are somewhat contradictory (with a lot of people complaining about shipment delays), the project itself shows steady growth and can serve as a good example of how to generate sales and efficiently compete on the market.
-Considering all aspects of how Wish developed their business you will be able to build a mobile app like Wish, but with improved perfromance and better customer experience.
+Even though Wish customer reviews are somewhat contradictory, the project itself shows steady growth and can serve as a good example of how to generate sales and efficiently compete on the market.
+By considering all aspects of how Wish developed their business, you’ll be able to build a mobile app like Wish but with improved performance and better customer experience.